Pathologist

 Professional development

-Once qualified, you'll be expected to continue learning throughout your career.
+Once qualified, you'll be expected to continue learning and updating your skills and knowledge throughout your career.
 Continuing professional development (CPD) is essential if you want to remain on the GMC register.

-CPD activities include attending courses, conferences, meetings and workshops, as well as undertaking research and peer-reviewing journal papers.
 The Royal College of Pathologists runs a CPD scheme to help members record and keep track of their activities.
-Membership of the Pathological Society is also useful for keeping up to date with the latest research.
+Membership of the Pathological Society provides access to research updates and networking opportunities.

 Career prospects